Common Questions About HIV And STDs: Symptoms And Tests

 Diagnosis: While gonorrhea infections do not always cause symptoms, some people experience warning signs like pain and burning while urinating.
 An individual’s symptoms may be caused by gonorrhea, which can be diagnosed or ruled out by gonorrhea testing.
 Doctors frequently test for both gonorrhea and chlamydia at the same time because the two STDs share symptoms.

+The Nucleic Acid Amplification Test (NAAT) is the suggested gonorrhea testing technique that we follow.
 For the gonorrhea test, we use a small urine sample.
-The Nucleic Acid Amplification Test (NAAT) is the suggested gonorrhea testing technique that we follow.
 Neisseria gonorrhoeae, the bacteria responsible for gonorrhea, is detected during the test.

 If you fear that you have symptoms, get tested right away!
 Gonorrhea can be detected in tests as early as 2 – 6 days after exposure.
 However, because everyone is different and it is common not to experience symptoms, it is strongly advised to test after every potential exposure.
 At Affordable Rapid Testing, our doctors recommend waiting two weeks after potential sexual exposure to get tested to ensure more accurate results.